🧬 Copilot-LD

 --policy-arn arn:aws:iam::aws:policy/CloudWatchLogsFullAccess

-These attach CloudFormation permissions, EC2 permissions for network infrastructure deployment, ECS permissions for service deployment, IAM permissions for role creation, S3 permissions for data management, Secrets Manager permissions, and CloudWatch Logs permissions for log group management.
+These attach CloudFormation permissions, EC2 permissions for network infrastructure deployment, ECS permissions for service deployment, IAM permissions for role creation, S3 permissions for data management, Secrets Manager permissions, CloudWatch Logs permissions for log group management, and ECR permissions for container registry management.

 Security Note: For production environments, replace *FullAccess policies with more restrictive, principle-of-least-privilege policies tailored to your specific deployment needs.